RobertHeisey/Database-Management-Systems/Database_Final_Project.md

 ```

 ### Database Design Description
 The overall design of the database uses four tables.
-These are Game, Platform, Publisher, and a fourth table that serves as a associate table for linking Game and Platform.
+These are Game, Platform, Publisher, and a fourth table that serves as an associate table for linking Game and Platform.
 The games added to the database can only have one publisher and need at least one platform.
 The game platforms also can only have one publisher and need at least one game.
 Meanwhile, the publishers need one game, but they don't need to have a platform as they could have just made games.

 | Table                     | Purpose                                                  |
 | ------------------------- | -------------------------------------------------------- |